Shreyansu/Shreyansu/README.md

 - 🌱 I’m currently working **on an Android project**

-- 📄 I build Android Application with java.
+- 📄 I build Android Application with java and Kotlin.

 - 👨‍💻 All of my projects are available at [https://github.com/Shreyansu/](https://github.com/Shreyansu/)

-- 💬 Ask me about **Java,Firebase,Android development,Data Structures and Algorithms,OOPS**
+- 💬 Ask me about **Java,Kotlin,Firebase,Android development,Data Structures and Algorithms,OOPS**

 - 📫 How to reach me **sraj221099@gmail.com**